valorkin/presentation-test-guidelines/xpdays-2014/index.md

 - **R**epeatable - tests should have the same result every time we run them
 ###- **S**elf-verifying - tests should include assertions; no human intervention needed
 ]

+???
+- **S**elf-verifying - tests should include assertions; no human intervention needed

 ---